felixlu/awesome-stars/README.md

 - [avelino/awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
 - [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a high-performance HTTP web framework written in Go.
 It provides a Martini-like API but with significantly better performance—up to 40 times faster—thanks to httprouter.
 Gin is designed for bui
 - [XTLS/Xray-core](https://github.com/XTLS/Xray-core) - Xray, Penetrates Everything.
 Also the best v2ray-core.
 Where the magic happens.
 An open platform for various uses.
-- [casbin/casbin](https://github.com/casbin/casbin) - An authorization library that supports access control models like ACL, RBAC, ABAC in Golang: https://discord.gg/S5UjpzGZjN
+- [casbin/casbin](https://github.com/casbin/casbin) - Apache Casbin: an authorization library that supports access control models like ACL, RBAC, ABAC in Golang: https://discord.gg/S5UjpzGZjN
 - [kubernetes/test-infra](https://github.com/kubernetes/test-infra) - Test infrastructure for the Kubernetes project.
 - [ondrajz/go-callvis](https://github.com/ondrajz/go-callvis) - Visualize call graph of a Go program using Graphviz
 - [protolambda/gocyto](https://github.com/protolambda/gocyto) - Callgraph analysis and visualization for Go